-David Perry gives talks on work-life integration, disability (parenting, teaching disabled students, journalism), liberal learning, medieval history, and parenting.
+David gives talks on work-life integration, disability (parenting, teaching disabled students, journalism), liberal learning, medieval history, and parenting.

 He speaks to college and community groups, businesses, and non-profit organizations.